himankarora1/himankarora1/README.md

 I'm authorized to work in the U.S. on F-1 STEM OPT (up to 3 years), no sponsorship required.

-- 💼 3 years of experience building tools and dashboards for small businesses, often serving as the sole technical resource
+- 💼 3 years of experience building tools and dashboards, often serving as the sole technical resource on a team
 - 📫 Reach me at [himankarora1000@gmail.com](mailto:himankarora1000@gmail.com)

 ---